Understanding Small Business Insurance

 Risk Management covers a lot of territory in a small business.
 From accident prevention and reducing ergonomic problems, to fire safety and disaster recovery, along with employee fraud risks and avoiding violence in the workplace, just to name a few.
 Being prepared for the possibility that you may be faced with one, or several, of these matters can save you an extraordinary amount of time, money and frustration down the road.
 A little research and preparation can save you and your business from disaster.

-- Preventing Violence In Your Small Business - Every business hopes it’s not affected by workplace violence, but it’s important for business owners to develop prevention and response plans.
+- Avoiding Workplace Violence - Every business hopes it’s not affected by workplace violence, but it’s important for business owners to develop prevention and response plans.